matthiasnoback/behat-remote-code-coverage-extension/README.md

 Make sure to modify the call to `RemoteCodeCoverage::bootstrap()` if needed:

 1. Provide your own logic to determine if code coverage should be enabled in the first place (this example uses an environment variable for that).
+This is important for security reasons.
+It helps you make sure that the production server won't expose any collected coverage data.
 2. Provide your own directory for storing the coverage data files (`.cov`).
 3. Provide the path to your own `phpunit.xml(.dist)` file.
 This file is only used for its [code coverage filter configuration](https://phpunit.de/manual/current/en/appendixes.configuration.html#appendixes.configuration.whitelisting-files).